rrDumpTruck/Obsidian.Vault/NPCs.md

 <span style="color:#ffc000">The Ashen Wastes - E </span>

-Asher’s Garden
+<span style="color:#7030a0">Asher’s Garden</span>
 	M - Asher the Wanderer: Characterized by his want to be left alone, this eclectic older man leads a solitary lifestyle and is secretly working on a organic version of the key provided by the Amulet of the Herald, that will allow him to pass through the convergence after having failed to convince Saint Tynen of his need for the Amulet.

 ---

-## The Glistering Highlands - South
+<span style="color:#ffc000">The Glistering Highlands - South</span>

+<span style="color:#7030a0">Mysterious Tower (tm)</span>
 	M - Vassa: A man whose time has run out.
 Three months ago he arrived here as “the second Herald” according to the Ripper, who is currently holding him captive in his tower located at the top of the highest mountain in the Glistering Highlands.